Thursday, January 31, 2019

 D. 23 May 1712 in Chelmsford, Massachusetts

 William Fletcher spent his entire life in Chelmsford, Massachusetts raising a large family and serving his town.
-He was born on February 21, 1657 to William Fletcher and Lydia Fairbanks, one of their eight children; his mother also had a son by a previous marriage.
+He was born on February 21, 1657 to William Fletcher and his wife Lydia, one of their eight children; his mother also had a son by a previous marriage.
 William’s father had been one of Chelmsford’s original settlers in 1652, and the house where the family lived was said to be the first wood-frame dwelling in town.

 William was made a selectman on the town council in 1701, and from 1705 to 1707, he served as Chelmsford’s treasurer.
 One of his duties as treasurer was to see that money was paid to men who had committed time and money to the town, and sometimes that included his own service.
 In the account book of the church, William was told to pay himself £2 for several trips to neighboring towns when he brought ministers to Chelmsford to preach, and also 4 shillings that he had loaned to the town for an unknown reason.
 In another note he was told to pay himself £5 for “entertaining Mr. Goodhue.”
 This probably meant that he had taken a man into his home while visiting Chelmsford on official business.